DavidVujic/tictacfunc-backend/README.md

 Play the game at: https://davidvujic.github.io/tictacfunc

-This repo is the back end part of Tic-Tac-Func: a simple API written in nodejs.
+This repo was previously the back end part of Tic-Tac-Func (no longer used in production): a simple API written in nodejs.
 The service consumes one AWS Lambda and one Azure Function, the players of the game, and returns a player move as a jsonp call.

 ~~I couldn't figure out how to send data as jsonp from AWS Lambda, that is why this extra layer exist. -Do you have a solution, that would make this API unnecessary?~~